BAJAJ FINSERV DIRECT LIMITED

 4. 28% GST Rate

-• Instruments made of ceramic for laboratory, chemical, or other technical uses
+• Ceramic instruments used for laboratory, chemical, or other technical purposes

 • Ceramic troughs, tubs, and similar receptacles that have use in agriculture